Pascha (brothel): COVID closure, bankruptcy, new owner, renovation

 In September 2020 Pascha filed for bankruptcy protection due to financial losses from COVID-19 restrictions.
 The closure affected approximately 120 sex workers.
 After a short reopening, the brothel closed for good in January 2021.

 In March 2021, the brothel was sold to a Chinese investor, represented by a German lawyer and another Chinese business man, for eleven million euros.
 After a renovation, the brothel reopened in March 2022 under a German manager.
 The top floor had been turned into a hotel.

 In June 2024, authorities raided Pascha.
 Police and tax investigators inspected the premises, concentrating on tax compliance of the sex workers.
 The owner acknowledged difficulties with tax payments, as he refused to participate in a voluntary system which has brothel owners collect flat daily tax payments from the sex workers up front.

-In September 2024, Pascha was seized by authorities, preventing the owners to sell.
+In September 2024, Pascha was seized by authorities, preventing the owners from selling.
 Prosecutors suspect that the brothel was bought with proceeds from an organized crime ring that had smuggled rich Chinese citizens to Germany.
 The brothel continued to operate normally.

 Documentary

-Like a Pascha (2010) A.K.A Dream World - the biggest brothel per IMDB (Swedish: Som en Pascha) is a documentary by Svante Tidholm looking at the crisis of masculinity from a feminist point of view.
+Like a Pascha (2010, Swedish: Som en Pascha) is a documentary film by Svante Tidholm looking at the crisis of masculinity from a feminist point of view.
 It was filmed at Pascha over the course of three years.
-The film features interviews with the manager, an employee, a prostitute, a customer and some footage of a rooftop orgy at the brothel.
+The film features interviews with the manager, an employee, a prostitute, and a customer, as well as some footage of a rooftop orgy at the brothel.
 Tidholm remained critical of the business.